rohithROR/Influence_mobile/README.md

 * Postgres SQL
 * node

-Follow these steps to start the Rails Application.
+Follow these steps to run the Rails Application.

 * Clone the Repo
 * Switch to Server folder